airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_10](https://github.com/airaperez/Portfolio-Projects/assets/110292677/401c74ef-11c5-4a47-8da3-eb8a11ccfd99)

-From here, it can be seen that less and less animals stay in the shelter for more than a month.
-It is rarer for animals to stay in the shelter for more than half a year (or approximately 180 days).
+From here, it can be seen that only a few animals stay in the shelter for more than a month.
+Additionally, it is rarer for animals to stay in the shelter for more than half a year, or approximately 180 days.

 #### Distribution of duration of owner reclamation